jsstrn/notes/content/notes/js-merge-arrays.md

 ---
 title: "Merging arrays in JavaScript"
 summary: "How to merge two or more arrays in JavaScript"
-categories: ["development"]
+categories: ["developer"]
 tags: ["javascript"]
 ---

 Let's say we have these two arrays that we would like to merge together.

 ```js
 const a = [